 What is it?

 Pomalidomide is an immunomodulatory drug (IMiD).
-It has been approved for myeloma patients as a 4th line treatment in combination with dexamethasone.
+It has been approved in combination with dexamethasone for myeloma patients from 3rd line.

 How does it work?